hu1uu/tf-S2S-Azure-vSRX/README.md

 # tf-S2S-Azure-vSRX
-Terraform Code for Azure Deployment of S2S VPN with vSRX
+Resources for creating a Site-to-Site IPsec VPN between Azure tenant and vSRX